-Regarding impacts such as lost catch opportunities, possible lost fishing gear, and others, Commission staff requested that PG&E develop and submit a Fishing Mitigation Plan outlining the steps PG&E would take to address adverse impacts to commercial and recreational fishing operations, including the loss and/or damage of fishing gear due to contact or entanglement with the proposed geophone array and reduction or displacement of fishing activities or catch during and after survey operations.
+Regarding impacts such as lost catch opportunities, possible lost fishing gear, and others, Commission staff requested that PG&E develop and submit a Fishing Mitigation Plan outlining the steps PG&E would take to address adverse impacts to commercial and recreational fishing operations, including the reduction or displacement of fishing activities or catch during and after survey operations.
 PG&E had initially proposed a base compensation amount of \$1.2 million dollars to be disbursed to the fishing community and noted the existence of its existing claims process for damages related to PG&E operations (e.g., damages due to electrical outages, powerline damages, etc.).
 PG&E provided a September 5, 2012 letter outlining the key steps of its proposed fishing mitigation plan, which included the following: